 When it comes to carrying out our performance tests, we used a Windows 10 machine to connect Atlas VPN to the nearest location in both the US and UK.
 To test speeds, we utilize a number of speed test sites and tools, noting down at least five results.
 This process is repeated three times using WireGuard and OpenVPN to get a broad picture on the kind of power each VPN can offer.

-WireGuard is where Atlas VPN truly impresses though, with speeds averaging at 590-600Mbps in the UK, and a whopping 650-800Mbps in the US.
+WireGuard is where Atlas VPN truly impresses though, with speeds topping out at 770Mbps in the UK, and a 730-780Mbps in the US.
 When you consider the fact that's faster than ExpressVPN - the best overall VPN in our eyes - these results are not to be sniffed at.
-That puts it in the same range as CyberGhost (760-860), and just behind the likes of IPVanish (750-900Mbps) and NordVPN (760-880Mbps).
+That puts it in a similar range as CyberGhost (850Mbps), IPVanish (890Mbps) and NordVPN (760Mbps).

 If it can get its act together in other areas and offer a fuller package, this could see Atlas VPN enter the game as one of our choices for a fast VPN.